Synonyms: Axona, Caprylic Acid, AC-1202

 This is a nutritional beverage.
-Ketasyn/AC-1202 was tested in Phase 1 and 2 safety/dosing trials, but in Phase 2 missed its primary endpoint and was not avanced to Phase 3 efficacy trials.
-Rather, in 2009 its developer, Accera Inc., brought it to market as a once-daily medical food called Axona.
+Ketasyn/AC-1202 was tested in Phase 1 and 2 safety/dosing trials, but in Phase 2 missed its primary endpoint and was not advanced to Phase 3 efficacy trials.
+Rather, in 2009 its developer, Accera Inc., since renamed Cerecin, brought it to market as a once-daily medical food called Axona.
 Medical foods do not undergo pre-market FDA review or approval.
 Unlike dietary supplements, they are not available over the counter but are prescribed by physicians.

 A two-week open-label safety, tolerability, and pharmacokinetics study of different formulations of Ketasyn in 60 healthy elderly volunteers preceded two Phase 2 studies.

 From 2004 to 2006, a 90-day, double-blind, multicenter trial in 152 patients with mild to moderate Alzheimer's disease evaluated Ketasyn against the Alzheimer's Disease Assessment Scale—cognitive subscale (ADAS-cog), the Alzheimer's Disease Cooperative Study—Clinician's Global Impression of Change (ADCS-CGIC), and the Mini-Mental State Exam (MMSE).
 This trial was reported to have improved cognitive function in participants on Ketasyn at the 45-day trial mid-point, though the difference was no longer statistically significant by 90 days.
 In ApoE4 non-carriers, the effect did remain statistically significant by 90 days.
 Adverse event discontinuations were 23 percent, mostly for diarrhea, flatulence, and dyspepsia (Henderson et al., 2009).